mmgen/mmgen-wallet/README.md

 > they've been correctly copied.
 The base-58-encoded seed is short
 > enough to memorize, providing another brain storage alternative.

-> Implemented as a suite of lightweight python scripts with a
+> Implemented as a suite of lightweight Python scripts with a
 > command-line interface, MMGen demands practically no system resources.
 > Yet in tandem with a bitcoind enabled for watch-only addresses
 > (see below), it provides a complete solution for securely